 The breath, the main road of memories

-In their experiment, Zelano and his team observed that test subjects could remember better when inhaling than when exhaling.
-And the effect was even more pronounced when breathing was through the nose.
+In their experiment, Zelano and his team observed that the test subjects were able to remember better during inhalation than exhalation.
+And the effect was even more marked when breathing occurred through the nose.

 That's not all: researchers have noticed that two specific regions of the brain, the amygdala e the hippocampus, which play a key role in memory and emotion, are sensitive to the rhythm of our breathing.